Bimbofication

 Overview

 Bimbofication (also spelled bimboification) is a consensual transformation kink built around arousal from adopting, or imposing on a partner, an exaggeratedly hyperfeminine "bimbo" persona: heavy glam styling, revealing dress, stylised behaviour, and a deliberately playful, simplified mindset.
 The fantasy centres on the transformation itself rather than any fixed end state, and it sits within the broader transformation ("TF") kink family.
 It is a named subcultural interest, not a clinical diagnosis, and appears in no edition of the DSM or ICD.
-This article traces where the kink came from, how it is expressed, its proposed psychology, its place within the much larger cultural "bimbo" moment, and the consent issues that distinguish self-directed play from pressure imposed on a partner.
+This article covers where the kink came from, how it is expressed, its proposed psychology, its place within the much larger cultural "bimbo" moment, and the consent line between self-directed play and pressure imposed on a partner.

 History & origins